cosmos/ibc/spec/app/ics-721-nft-transfer/README.md

 As tokens are sent across chains using the ICS 721 protocol, they begin to accrue a record of channels for which they have been transferred across.
 This information is encoded into the `classId` field.

-The ics721 token classes are represented in the form `{ics721Port}/{ics721Channel}/{classId}`, where `ics721Port` and `ics721Channel` identifiy the channel on the current chain from which the token arrived.
+The ics721 token classes are represented in the form `{ics721Port}/{ics721Channel}/{classId}`, where `ics721Port` and `ics721Channel` identify the channel on the current chain from which the token arrived.
 The prefixed port and channel pair indicate which channel the token was previously sent through.
 If `{classId}` contains `/`, then it must also be in the ics721 form which indicates that this token has a multi-hop record.
 Note that this requires that the `/` (slash character) is prohibited in non-IBC token `classId`s.

 A sending chain may be acting as a source or sink zone.
 When a chain is sending tokens across a port and channel which are not equal to the last prefixed port and channel pair, it is acting as a source zone.
 When tokens are sent from a source zone, the destination port and channel will be prefixed onto the `classId` (once the tokens are received) adding another hop to a tokens record.
 When a chain is sending tokens across a port and channel which are equal to the last prefixed port and channel pair, it is acting as a sink zone.
 When tokens are sent from a sink zone, the last prefixed port and channel pair on the `classId` is removed (once the tokens are received), undoing the last hop in the tokens record.
 A more complete explanation is present in the [ibc-go implementation]() (TBD).